Skin school, Acne, Anti-aging, Skincare

 How to Avoid a Tretinoin Purge?

-If purging is bound to happen to you, it cannot be avoided, nor should you want to avoid it because you’re just dealing with your existing problems faster.
-Starting with a low tretinoin strength (0.025%) may help you slow down some of the symptoms of the tretinoin purge.
+If the tretinoin purge is bound to happen to you, it cannot be avoided, nor should you want to avoid it because you’re just dealing with your existing problems faster.
+Most commonly, though, irritation from misusing tretinoin is confused for tretinoin purge.

 Does Everyone Purge on Tretinoin?